No arousal after prostate cancer surgery?

-This is one of those areas where the literature within the field of post-prostate-surgery life is lacking - however I’ve had clients going through it, and at different times on their journey (again, 'everyone's journey is different' so it's not everyone's experience, but I think it is more common than the literature makes it out to be and definitely deserves further study).
+Arousal changes within the prostate surgery literature is lacking - however I’ve had clients go through changes to arousal, and at different times on their journey (again, 'everyone's journey is different' so it's not everyone's experience, but I think it is more common than the literature makes it out to be and definitely deserves further study).

+If therapy feels a bit out of the comfort zone, then maybe reading a book would suit you better.
 You and your partner could learn about the latest on arousal research together.
 I recommend a book called 'come as you are'.
-Emily Nagoski is a world renowned researcher on the topic of arousal and provides do it yourself resources around understanding your own arousal experience here (see worksheets)
+Emily Nagoski is a world renowned researcher on the topic of arousal.

-And as simple as it sounds, sweaty exercise can help.
+As simple as it sounds, sweaty exercise often helps.
 Aerobic exercise affects testosterone production (without going too far down the rabbit hole on this, testosterone is one biological factor believed to contribute to arousal).
-I’ve had clients who found generating feelings of drive through another area of life contributed to their sexual drive.
-Plus, exercise can be an effective stress reliever (Nagoski's model of arousal takes identifying and working through stress very seriously as part of curating arousal).
+I’ve also had clients who found generating feelings of drive through another area of life contributed to their sexual drive (I’ve even heard of one man who used push ups before Viagra to increase effectiveness!).
+To top it off, exercise can be an effective stress reliever (Nagoski's model of arousal takes identifying and working through stress very seriously as part of curating arousal).

 This could also be an endeavour you and your partner take up together to help get into a routine and enjoy the process as a team (and research has found couples’ exercise positively impacted a few sexual factors for men on hormone therapy for prostate cancer - Lyons, 2016)

-That's a start, but as always this will be individual to you, and please seek advice through your urologist, GP, psychologists, this is a whole team approach.
+That's a start, but as always this will be individual to you, and please seek advice from your Urologist, GP, Psychologists, and Physiotherapists - complex problems do better with a multi-disciplinary approach.